mtiessler/EmoTracker/README.md

 # EmoTracker
-EmoTracker is a framework for modeling how emotional associations of words—represented by Valence, Arousal, and Dominance (VAD)—evolve over time.
+EmoTracker is a framework for modeling how emotional associations of words (represented by Valence, Arousal, and Dominance (VAD)) evolve over time.

 Unlike traditional emotion lexicons that treat word affect as static, EmoTracker combines **sense-aware temporal embeddings** with the **NRC-VAD lexicon** to infer diachronic emotional trajectories for English words.

 We release: